 Surviving Freshers Week23rd September 2019

 Freshers week, the pinnacle of University culture.
-For most people it’s your first time away from home, an opportunity to have some freedom and find out who you really are.
+For most people, it’s your first time away from home, an opportunity to have some freedom and find out who you really are.
 It’s probably also the first opportunity to drink your favourite spirit to its death and forever resent the smell or taste of it thereafter.
-Amongst all this excitement however, moving away can be nerve-racking.
-You may think some people have taken to it well and they’ve got everything together.
-But, believe me they won’t.
-Everyone’s in the same boat and that’s okay!
+Amongst all this excitement, however, moving away can be nerve-racking.
+You may think some people have taken to it well, and they’ve got everything together.
+But, believe me, they won’t.
+Everyone’s in the same boat, and that’s okay!
 This is your time to make some mistakes and learn.

 Work as a club rep.

 You might not think it now, but that big sum of money you’ve just been given; that’s not going to last.
-Within your first two weeks of freshers the majority of that will be spent in the clubs anyway.
+Within your first two weeks of freshers, the majority of that will be spent in the clubs anyway.
 Working for those clubs grants you free entry and drinks, so cut out the middleman!
 It also doesn’t feel like it, almost all of the time, but technically you’ll be working.
 No more hangover regret, waking up and realizing you £50 down.
 You’ll still be hungover, but you’ll have been paid for that hangover.

 Bulk up on pasta

 It’s more than likely that first time away from home, you’re going to be clueless about cooking.
-With all the new people you meet and activities you do, it’s obvious you’ll constantly be in a rush.
+With all the new people you meet and the activities you do, it’s obvious you’ll constantly be in a rush.
 Pasta.
-The easiest, most versatile, quick to cook and just as enjoyable meal on offer.
+The easiest, most versatile, quick to cook and just as an enjoyable meal on offer.
 The beauty of pasta is endless.
 You can put anything with it, eat it hot or cold and can pack it up in a tub to enjoy later on.
 After the first two weeks, freshers’ winds down, and you can try and get stuck into a routine of a meal plan.
-Without this you’ll be unnecessarily spending and won’t have any backbone when it comes to eating out.
-Cooking everything at once on a Sunday night means you’re set for the week ahead and you can experiment with new recipes that keeps the costs relatively low.
-Even better, when you’re in a rush you’ve got a healthy, free, grab and go meal right when you need it.
+Without this, you’ll be unnecessarily spending and won’t have any backbone when it comes to eating out.
+Cooking everything at once on a Sunday night means you’re set for the week ahead, and you can experiment with new recipes that keeps the costs relatively low.
+Even better, when you’re in a rush, you’ve got a healthy, free, grab and go meal right when you need it.